 When exploring London Bridge, there are a plethora of nearby landmarks to explore.
 From iconic monuments to intriguing museums, the area is brimming with exciting attractions that will delight visitors of all ages and interests.
 Here’s a look at some of the top sights near London Bridge:

-1) Tower of London – This centuries-old fortress has been home to kings and queens throughout history and contains many captivating stories.
-Visitors can explore places like Traitors’ Gate or view Crown Jewels while learning about this building’s fascinating past.
+- Tower of London – This centuries-old fortress has been home to kings and queens throughout history and contains many captivating stories.
+Visitors can explore places like the Traitors’ Gate or view Crown Jewels while learning about this building’s fascinating past.

-3) Borough Market – Since 1756, this market has been serving up fresh fruits, vegetables, meats, cheeses and other goods from around the world.
+- Borough Market – Since 1756, this market has been serving fresh fruits, vegetables, meats, cheeses, and other goods from around the world.
 Whether you’re looking for a quick snack or gourmet ingredients to cook with later on, it’s sure to have something for everyone.

-4) Golden Hinde Museumship – An exact replica of Sir Francis Drake’s flagship vessel which circumnavigated the globe back in 1577–1580, this museum provides an immersive experience into historic maritime journeys throughout its three decks.
+- Golden Hinde Museumship – An exact replica of Sir Francis Drake’s flagship vessel which circumnavigated the globe back in 1577–1580, this museum provides an immersive experience into historic maritime journeys through its three decks.

 All these wonderful sites offer tons of opportunities for exploration right next door to London Bridge.
 With so much history and culture surrounding it, it’s no wonder why people flock here year after year – making it one of England’s most visited cities!